jameswhoughton/tebex-tech-task/README.md

 #### ProfileService

-`ProfileService` is the context class for the strategies, it is responsible for checking the cache and then fetching the profile data via the chosen strategy class.
+`ProfileService` is the context class for the strategies.
+It is responsible for checking the cache and then fetching the profile data via the chosen strategy class.
 At the moment, profile data is cached for 1 day and there is no way to clear the cache, this may or may not be important depending on business requirements.
 There are a few options available:
 - Automatically refresh the cache after a certain number of requests.
 - Provide a secured endpoint for elevated users to clear a cached record.
 - Perhaps a day is too long to cache, depending on how the api is used we could reduce this to a number of hours.

 #### ExternalRequestService

-`ExternalRequestService` is a facade class which wraps the Http Laravel facade the purpose of this class is to cut down on duplication across the Strategies (they all perform the same request with a timeout and retry mechanism).
+`ExternalRequestService` is a facade class which wraps the Http Laravel facade.
+It provides a centralised place for the retry/timeout logic as well as error response handling.
 Along with this there is the `ExternalRequestFailedException` which is designed to store the http status code of the external request so that the Controller action can behave correctly.

-I am using the Service container to Inject `ExternalRequestService` into the individual strategies, I did debate using an interface for DI in order to make testing easier but as it is relying on the Http facade, I was able to mock this directly in my tests.
+I am using the Service container to Inject `ExternalRequestService` into the individual strategies.
+I did debate using an interface for DI in order to make testing easier but as it is relying on the Http facade, I was able to mock this directly in my tests.
 If it were to become more complex then creating and using an interface would be worth thinking about.

 ### Endpoint